Weihnachten: Preparations

 In preparation for Weihnachten, many families celebrate Advent.
-This is a time of religious preparation for the arrival of das Christkind (the Christ Child).
+This is a time of religious preparation for the arrival of the Christkind (the Christ Child).
 Traditional advent activities include the Adventskranz (Advent wreath), which is set up on the fourth Sunday before Christmas Day, the beginning of the Advent season.
 Four candles adorn the wreath, and a new one is lit each Sunday.
 Families often sing Christmas carols as they gather around the wreath to celebrate the preparation and Christmas season.

 Children also enjoy the advent calendar, which contains 24 doors, one for each day of December leading up to Christmas.
 Children open one door each day, and find a chocolate treat awaiting them.
 Many calendars also include pictures inside the doors, often Christmas-related.

-A significant part of the Christmas build-up occurs on 6 December, when it is Nikolaustag, the day commemorating Saint Nicholas.
+A significant part of the Christmas build-up occurs on 6 December, when it is Nikolaustag, the day commemorating St. Nikolaus (Saint Nicholas).
 On the evening of 5 December, children in Germany place a Nikolausstiefel (a boot or a shoe) in front of the street door.
 Overnight, the Nikolaus, a figure similar in appearance to Santa Claus or Father Christmas, visits the house and fills the boots with sweets and sometimes even smaller presents if the children were good; otherwise they are left with only a rute (a cane composed of birch twigs).

 In Switzerland, on the evening of 6 December an empty small bag is placed in front of the door and some minutes or hours later, the Samichlaus (Swiss German for Nikolaus) with his companion Schmutzli fills the bag and enters the house.

-During the Christmas period, the Weihnachtsmarkt (Christmas market) becomes a feature of almost every city, town, or village in the German-speaking countries, where visitors enjoy stalls, entertainment, and savour food and Glühwein (mulled wine).
-Traditional Christmastime treats include Lebkuchen (gingerbread), Stollen (fruit cake), Speculaas and marzipan (almond confectionery often made into sweets).
-Perhaps the most famed of these markets is the Christkindlesmarkt held in Nuremberg, which attracts millions of visitors every year.
+During the Christmas period, the Christkindlesmarkt (Christmas market, also known as Weihnachtsmarkt) becomes a feature of almost every city, town, or village in the German-speaking countries, where visitors enjoy stalls, entertainment, and savour food and Glühwein (mulled wine).
+Traditional Christmastime treats include Lebkuchen (gingerbread), Stollen (fruit cake), Spekulatius and Marzipan (almond confectionery often made into sweets).
+Perhaps the most famed of these markets is the one held in Nuremberg, which attracts millions of visitors every year.

 The Weihnachtsbaum (Christmas Tree) is usually put up in the afternoon of 24 December.
 The trees can be bought at special traders' sites, but some families may still go into the forest and cut one themselves.

 Traditionally, on Heiligabend (Christmas Eve) in Germany, a simple meal will be prepared and served before or after the Bescherung ("time for exchanging gifts"), in contrast to the big meal on Christmas Day.
 Various polls repeatedly declare (Eintopf) or sausages (Würstchen) with potato salad to be Germany's favourite meal on Heiligabend.
 Further typical meals may include carp, fondue or raclette.
 On Christmas Day, the most common dishes are roast goose or duck.